Awale-Abdi/Computer-Vision-Business-Analytics-Project-Dataiku/README.md

 ## 📁 Project Structure

 - `Data`
-  - [`Photos.zip`](https://dataikufashion.s3.us-east-2.amazonaws.com/Photos.zip) – hosted on AWS S3; compressed file containing all photos used for training
+  - [`Photos.zip`](https://dataikufashion.s3.us-east-2.amazonaws.com/Photos.zip) – hosted on AWS S3; compressed file containing all photos used for training + others not used

 - `Outputs`
   - `Business Insights Report` – 1,500-word academic write-up with results, visualizations, and references